Snowflake Connect: AI on January 27

 • Overview

-• What is Structured Data?
+• What Is Structured Data?

-• What is Semi- Structured Data?
+• What Is Semi-Structured Data?

-• Challenges of Handling Unstructured and Semi-Structured data
+• Challenges of Handling Unstructured and Semi-Structured Data

-• JSON: A Leading Format for Semi-Structured Data
+• JSON: A Leading Semi-Structured Data Format

 • Solutions for Structured and Semi-Structured Data